mongodb-industry-solutions/manufacturing-car-manual-RAG/README.md

 4. Review the results:

-   - Each result shows relevance scores
+   - **Hybrid Search**: Shows combined RRF score and visual percentage breakdown of vector vs text contributions
+   - **Vector/Text Search**: Shows individual search method scores
+   - **Score Display**: RRF scores typically range from 0.001 to 0.05 (this is normal and expected)
-   - Click "View Details" to see the full content
+   - Click "View Details" to see the full content with context navigation
-   - Click "PDF" to view the source page in the manual
+   - Visual indicators show safety notices, procedural steps, and content types

 > [!Note]
 > The search interface maintains your search state in the URL, making it easy to share specific searches.